-Maintaining an undetectable viral load (UVL) for at least 6 months means the virus does not transmit during sex.
+Maintaining an undetectable viral load (UVL) for at least 6 months means the virus does not transmit during sex (this is also known as Undetectable= Untransmittable, or U=U).
 So does someone still need to disclose their HIV status when they are having condomless sex - even though the virus cannot pass on?

 Danny says that because taking a test case through the courts would be stressful for those involved, the Government, the police or the legal system should clarify what is deemed as unlawful in the light of new knowledge about U=U.